See what travelers can currently verify about the business

 Treat freshness as public trust work, not as cosmetic publishing activity.

-The process is intentionally simple: audit, clean up, tighten the public role, and leave a review window behind.
+The process is intentionally simple: audit, clean up, clarify the public value, and leave a review window behind.

 Start with the public facts, official links, and the way the business currently reads across Providence Guide and the wider web.

-Fix category drift, action-link clutter, outdated references, and the parts of the page that weaken decision confidence.
+Fix category drift, link clutter, outdated references, and the parts of the page that weaken decision confidence.

-Make the public explanation fit the district, guide, and utility surfaces where the business actually helps.
+Make the public explanation fit the part of Providence where the business actually helps.

-Leave the business with a way to keep the public profile current when demand or facts change.
+Leave the business with a way to keep the public page current when demand or facts change.

-These boundaries stay public so the commercial surface does not erode the publisher surface.
+These boundaries stay public so commercial work does not weaken the editorial side of the guide.

-No promise of editorial inclusion, ranking, or AI citation.
+No promise of editorial inclusion, ranking, or third-party visibility.

 No pay-to-appear swap where commercial contact overrides editorial standards.